internetarchive/openlibrary/docker/README.md

 You can customise the host ports by modifying the `-p` publish mapping in the `docker run` command to suit your development environment.

 **TODO:** Add dev volume mount to `run` command, and provide instructions for refreshing the application.

+## Run tests in a temporary container

+`docker run -it --rm oldev make test`